-Definition of upward
+Definition of rising

-Of the upwards is an expression you will hear on the Pot Limit Omaha (PLO).
-In Omaha games, you will receive 4 hidden cards (not 2 as in Hold'em).
-When you have 4 cards in a row, it will sound like you have upwards.
-Whether it's 2-3-4-5 or 7-8-9-10 or J-Q-K-A, they are upwards.
-The upwards are fairly strong hands.
-Obviously, the higher your cards are, the stronger your hand will be.
-The reason for their strength is that this type of hand connects well with many boards and will give you many options for making a sequence.
+Raises is an expression you will hear in Pot Limit Omaha (PLO).
+In Omaha games, you will be dealt 4 cards face down (not 2 like in Hold'em).
+When you have four cards in a row, you are said to have a raise.
+Whether it's 2-3-4-5 or 7-8-9-10 or J-Q-K-A, it's a showdown.
+Rising hands are pretty strong hands.
+Obviously, the higher your cards, the stronger your hand.
+The reason for their strength is that this type of hand connects well with many boards and will give you many options to make a sequence.

 If you have matching mounts, the value is even greater